 The land use zoning map identifies lands in the area of the station location proposed with Route B as a Framework Plan Area.
 While these lands are not zoned in this Plan, the map indicates the extent of the Framework Area for which a Plan will be prepared (and consequent subsequent amendment of the LAP) in the event of the rail route taking the eastern alignment (Route B).
 This Plan will identify the location of different land uses, including parking facilities and will incorporate a design brief and concept Plan.
 The land use zoning map also identifies lands to the south west of the town between the existing development area boundary and the proposed extended M3 Distributor Link Road for employment use.
 The development of these lands will also be the subject of a Framework Area Plan.
-A further Framework Area is identified for employment of all of these additional lands that are zoned or proposed to be zoned will be subject to the provision of the associated infrastructure, including the aforementioned road extension; the location of the rail alignment to the east; and the rail station to the north.
+A further Framework Area is identified for employment and open space lands to the south eastern boundary of the town.
+The development of all of these additional lands that are zoned or proposed to be zoned will be subject to the provision of the associated infrastructure, including the aforementioned road extension; the location of the rail alignment to the east; and the rail station to the north.